daler/dotfiles/docs/bash.rst

     * - ``vim``
       - ``nvim``
-      - always use neovim (this is added only after you've run :command:`./setup.sh --install-neovim`)
+      - always use neovim (this is added only if nvim is found on the path)

     * - ``D``
       - ``export DISPLAY=:0``